Kimescha/Artificial-Intelligence-Course-Activities/README.md

 I used Libraries like Numpy for this task and collected the output examples for the given instances.

 The final project: creating an optimized Connect Four player using MiniMaz-Pruning and genetic algorithm.
-I mainly used Numpy, PyGame, and PyGad for this task and implemented a Java GUI for the game.
+I mainly used Numpy, PyGame, and PyGad for this task and implemented a Java GUI (with Gradle Wrapper) for the game.